GuilhermeStracini/apiclient-boilerplate-rs/README.md

 ## Minimum Compiler Version

-Due to the use of certain features package-name-rs requires `rustc` version 1.18 or higher.
+Due to the use of certain features, package-name-rs requires `rustc` version 1.18 or higher.

 ## Getting Started